MySQL

 Technical details

-The MySQL data source is a attached data base in the DuckDB computation engine used by hugr
+The MySQL data source is an attached database in the DuckDB computation engine used by the hugr

 query engine.
-So MySQL has all same limitations as DuckDB data source, but it can be used to access and manipulate data stored in MySQL tables and views.
+So MySQL has all the same limitations as the DuckDB data source, but it can be used to access and manipulate data stored in MySQL tables and views.

 Limitations

-engine can read the data and mutate data in the MySQL tables.
-The insert mutations for tables with primary key in the hugr
+engine can read and mutate data in MySQL tables, insert mutations for tables with a primary key in hugr

-should return created record, but in case the MySQL table has autoincrement primary key, the hugr
+should return the created record.
+However, if the MySQL table has an autoincrement primary key, the hugr

 Setting up MySQL data source

-To set up a MySQL data source you need to add data source record to the data_sources
+To set up a MySQL data source, you need to add a data source record to the data_sources

 table through the GraphQL API.